 Unlike most cases of melanoma of the skin, mucosal melanoma is not considered to be related to or affected by UV exposure.
 Additionally, there are no obvious identified risk factors, not even family history.
 Lacking an identifiable culprit and given its rare occurrence, most cases of mucosal melanoma are quite advanced once identified.

 Mucosal melanoma can be a very lonely diagnosis.
-Be sure to visit MPIP, our online forum, to meet other mucosal melanoma patients.
+Be sure to visit MPIP, the MRF's online forum, to meet other mucosal melanoma patients.

 Signs & Symptoms of Mucosal Melanoma

 Mucosal melanoma symptoms vary greatly.
 It is important to let your doctor know if you spot anything suspicous in your mouth or nasal passages, including unexplained sores or sores that won't heal.
 Unexplained bleeding from the rectum or vagina, hemorrhoids that won't heal or seem to worsen and pain during a bowel movement may also be signs of mucosal melanoma.

 Mucosal melanoma often goes misdiagnosed, primarily because of the anatomical location of the disease and becasue of the lack of discernible signs and symptoms.
 For instance, melanoma of the ano-rectal region is often misdiagnosed as hemorrhoids.

 Genetic Mutations in Mucosal Melanoma